 The last 6 months I have stopped making sad excuses for myself regarding my training and started (training) more seriously again, and I’ve found that the 8-10 hours a week that goes into lifting shit and putting it back on the ground comes from the time I used to have to sit down and pound the keyboard as is evident from the blog post frequency as of late.
 However, I’m back with a genuine rant on a pet peeve of mine.
-I have discussed this before in a danish language post.
-But since then, Brad Schoenfeld has actually published a scientific article relating to this topic that has relit the fire (no relation to the Take That song).
+I have discussed this before in a danish language post, but since then, everyone’s favorite brofessor, Brad Schoenfeld, has published a scientific article relating to this topic that has relit the fire (no relation to the Take That song).

 What is sarcoplasmic hypertrophy (supposedly)?